Regulation and governance

 - operational effectiveness.

-started to work increasingly in the extractives sector, for example strengthening governance and reducing leakages in Indonesia’s non-tax revenue regime (the
+has started to work increasingly in the extractives sector, for example strengthening governance and reducing leakages in Indonesia’s non-tax revenue

 Extractives revenue management